 On February 7, 2002, the Company announced its decision to cease writing commercial, specialty and umbrella lines of insurance due to continued adverse claims development and unprofitable underwriting results, these lines became known as runoff lines.
-The Company has ceded unpaid claims and CAE of approximately \$11,000 as of December 31, 2014.
+The Company had no ceded unpaid claims and CAE as of December 31, 2015.
+The Company had ceded unpaid claims and CAE of approximately \$11,000 as of December 31, 2014.